tritones/mkdoxin/README.md

 The only required environment variable is `GIT_REPO`, the URL to the remote repository.

-Other, optional, environement variables are:
+Other, optional, environment variables are:

 -   `MAX_REPO_SIZE` (integer) - value in KB, defaults to 1GB (1,000,000 KB)
 -   `SCHEDULED_UPDATES` (boolean) - whether to automatically pull updates on a schedule.
 Defaults to `TRUE`.